devabsnt/evmfs/README.md

 ### Where EVMFS makes sense

+- Anything you currently pin on IPFS or pay to bundle on Arweave
+- Static websites, documents, certificates, provenance records
-- NFT metadata and images (the primary design target)
+- NFT metadata and images
-- Provenance records, certificates, small documents
+- Software releases, snapshots, data archives
 - Anything you want genuinely immutable and chain-verifiable
 - Data that should remain retrievable for as long as Ethereum exists

 ### Where it doesn't

-- **Large files** at scale.
-Files over ~100 KB are chunked across multiple transactions (the client splits, the gateway reassembles — no contract change required), so size isn't a hard limit, but cost scales linearly with bytes.
-A 1 MB file costs roughly $65–$300+ at typical gas prices; a 3 MB file runs into the low hundreds of dollars even at moderate gas.
-For video, audio, or high-res imagery at volume, evaluate whether the trust tradeoff of an external storage network is acceptable — EVMFS is optimized for cases where on-chain permanence is worth a premium per byte.
+- **Very large files** at scale.
+Files over ~100 KB are chunked across multiple transactions (the client splits, the gateway reassembles - no contract change required), so size isn't a hard limit, but cost scales linearly with bytes.
+For high-volume video, audio, or high-res imagery, evaluate whether the trust tradeoff of an external storage network is acceptable - EVMFS is optimized for cases where on-chain permanence is worth a premium per byte.
 - **Mutable content**.
 EVMFS has no delete, no update.
 Content addressing is the feature.
 - **Private data**.
 Event logs are public.
 Encrypt first if you need privacy.